MrSud0/RNN-LSTM-Network-Intrusion/README.md

                         path where to save the true and predicted labels
 ```

-For training of the model you can use the /datasets/KDDTrain.csv
+For training of the model you can use the /datasets/KDDTrain.csv <br />

-For testing of the model you can use the /datasets/KDDTest.csv
+For testing of the model you can use the /datasets/KDDTest.csv <br />

 ## To train the model: